 - a.
 Touching of a kick. - b.
-Player beyond the neutral zone when kicking the ball. - Kicking team player advancing a ball after a potential muffed kick/fumble by the receiving team. - d.
-Scrimmage kick crossing the neutral zone.
+Player beyond the neutral zone when kicking the ball. - c.
+Kicking team player advancing a ball after a potential muffed kick/fumble by the receiving team. - d.
+Scrimmage kick crossing the neutral zone. - Blocking by Team A players before they are eligible to touch the ball on an on-side kick.